R-Ohman/css-parser/README.md

 # css-parser

-A simple engine for CSS processing.
+A simple engine for CSS processing without using the Standard Template Library.
 Reads CSS sections interspersed with command sections from the standard input.

 Available commands: